th3fallen/time/README.md

 ## About

-Currently the Material Design Lite project doesn't have any picker features implemented.
+Currently, the Material Design Lite project doesn't have any picker features implemented.
 There are a few other OS material picker libraries but they are either not actively maintained,  or require heavy dependencies.

 In need of a timepicker for a current project I made this library.
 Built with plain JavaScript and no dependencies.
 Written in ES6 and SASS.